A Ranking Representation of Optimal Sequential Search: Partially Observed Sequential Search with Discovery

-If an outside option is available and not purchased, its purchase value $u_{i0}$ must be smaller than $\tilde{w}^{3,d}_{ih}$, and the corresponding conditional probability can be computed together with $p_{i4}^d$.
+If an outside option is feasible and not selected, its purchase value $u_{i0}$ must be smaller than $\tilde{w}^{3,d}_{ih}$, and the corresponding conditional probability can be computed together with $p_{i,d}^d$.
 If the outside option is eventually purchased, Step 2 should be omitted, and instead, a draw should be made for $u_{i0}$, setting $\tilde{w}^{2,d}_{ih} = \tilde{w}^{3,d}_{ih} = u_{i0}^d$.
-The likelihood can then be established following Steps 3 through 7.
+The likelihood can then be established following Steps 3 through 7.}